Priyanka-Panjiyar/Portfolio/README.md

 Policies and processes were established to ensure data accuracy, integrity, and compliance with quality standards.
 Data quality checks, such as completeness and uniqueness rules, were implemented using AWS Glue to validate datasets.
 Failed and passed data outputs were organized into separate folders, ensuring that only high-quality data was used for further analysis and reporting.
 9. **Data Observability**:
 AWS CloudWatch was configured to monitor key metrics and pipeline performance in real-time.
 This included tracking bucket sizes, object counts, and setting up alarms for anomalies, ensuring data health and operational transparency.
-## Exploratory Analysis:
-Identified key trends, such as the dominance of Service Commercial spaces in the area.

 ## Tools and Technologies
 - **AWS Services**:
 The project utilized AWS S3 for organizing data into raw, transformed, and curated buckets, enabling efficient data storage and access.
 AWS Glue and DataBrew were key in building the ETL pipeline, automating data profiling, cleaning, and transformation.
 Other services like AWS Athena supported SQL-based querying, CloudWatch enabled real-time monitoring, and KMS ensured robust encryption for data security.